Project knowledge for AI tools · Free

 Synced Everywhere

-Same context on every machine and every AI tool.
+Same knowledge base on every machine via Lore Cloud.
 Deduplicated automatically.

 Folder sync

 Point Lore at any folder.
-Drag files in — they're indexed automatically.
+Files are indexed automatically.

 lore sync add --path ~/research

-Any AI tool can push content directly.
-Just ask: “store this in lore.”
+Any connected AI tool can push content.
+Just say “save this to lore.”

 “Save this meeting summary to lore”